veaba/tensorflow-docs/docs/tf.compat/v1/gfile/DeleteRecursively.md

  tf.compat.v1.gfile.DeleteRecursively(dirname)
 ```
 #### Args:
-- dirname: string, a path to a directory
+- `dirname`: string, a path to a directory
 #### Raises:
-- errors.OpError: If the operation fails.
+- `errors.OpError`: If the operation fails.